-This succulent is a native to Mexico and produces bright colored star-shaped flowers.
+This succulent is native to Mexico and produces bright-colored star-shaped flowers.
 The succulent can grow up to three inches, and its rosettes can grow as big as four inches.

 This is a partial shade succulent, so it does not need as much light as other succulents to grow and bloom.
 You don’t have to water it often as it retains the moisture in the plant.
 After the bloom, you can harvest it and save the seed.

 What to do with flowering succulents?